-As we talk about the pregnancy signs of a turtle and cares during its pregnancy, we must inform you of the basic reproduction process of turtles.
+As we talk about the pregnancy signs of a turtle and care during its pregnancy, we must inform you of the basic reproduction process of turtles.

-Let’s begin it with the mating season.
-Yes, turtles don’t come in heat likewise, cat or dog, as most people think.
+Let’s begin with the mating season.
+Yes, turtles don’t come in heat likewise, cats or dogs, as most people think.
 Instead, they have a definite mating season.
 The mating time may vary from species to species, but in general, as experts opine, most turtles will mate during fall and summertime.
-This happens mainly due to the rise of temperature, letting the turtles more active.
+This happens mainly due to the rise in temperature, letting the turtles more active.